Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 ## 2.4 Classes

 While attributes, skills, and perks are the foundation of a character's abilities, classes are the foundation of a character's identity and nature.
-Classes define a character's Focus attribute, as well as give them access to skills, perks, and items that are otherwise inaccessible to other classes.
+Classes define a character's Focus attribute, as well as gives them access to skills, perks, and items that are otherwise inaccessible to other classes.

 > Specific character classes are defined by the World Kit being used, but all classes follow a universal pattern for how they are structured.

-Classes grant a character a unique 16th skill that falls under a specified Focus attribute.
+Classes grant a character a unique 16th skill that falls under the designated Focus attribute.
 This class skill is used to perform class-specific actions and give the character an edge in a specialized area of the World.

-Each class provides a unique list of perks that fall under the class skill.
+Each class provides a unique list of perks that fall under this class skill.
-These class perks will often allow the character to evolve its abilities in several different ways.
+These class perks will often allow the character to evolve its abilities in different ways.

-Additionally, each class also has a unique type of gear associated with them that serves as a channel for the class's power.
+Additionally, each class has a unique type of gear associated with them that serves as a channel for the class's power.
 This piece of gear is only attainable by leveling up and will provide bonuses to the class skill.

 > An example of a class from the _Vale of Myths_ World Kit is given below.